github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-depencency-submission-api.md

   feature: dependency-submission-api
 ---

-{% note %}

-**Note:** The Dependency submission API is currently in beta and subject to change

-{% endnote %}
+{% data reusables.dependency-submission.dependency-submission-api-beta %}

 ## About the Dependency submission API

-The Dependency submission API lets you submit dependencies for a project to generate a dependency graph.
-This enables you to generate a dependency graph for projects that resolve dependencies when the software is built or compiled.
-Submitted dependencies will receive {% data variables.product.prodname_dependabot_alerts %} and {% data variables.product.prodname_dependabot_security_updates %} for any known vulnerabilities.

-Projects that declare their dependencies in a file that is committed to the repository (for example, a `package-lock.json` file in a JavaScript project) do not need to use the Dependency submission API in order to generate a dependency graph.
-However, these projects can still use the Dependency submission API.
+{% data reusables.dependency-submission.about-dependency-submission %}

-For more information about the Dependency submission API, see the [Dependency graph REST API documentation](/rest/dependency-graph).
+For more information about the Dependency submission API, see the [Dependency submission REST API documentation](/rest/dependency-graph/dependency-submission).

 ## Submitting dependencies at build-time